 Anterior knee pain in some female patients was a matter of concern before the prevalence of women specific knees.
 With the advent of specific knees designed for female bones, there was a remarkable improvement in the comfort factor, thus increasing their flexibility.

-I-ASSIST is basically a computer assisted stereotaxic surgical instrument system, used to help the surgeon position the implant system components intra operatively.
-This improves accuracy, reduces complications and allows surgeon to focus in correcting deformities in the patient.
-It consists of an i-pad like computer which aids in accurate bone cuts and places the implants in desired position.
+I-ASSIST is basically a computer assisted stereotaxic surgical instrument system, used to help the surgeon position the implant system components intraoperatively.
+This improves accuracy, reduces complications, and allows surgeons to focus on correcting deformities in the patient.
+It consists of a computer similar to an iPad, which aids in accurate bone cuts and places the implants in the desired position.

-This computer aided surgery has multiple advantages like improving accuracy, reducing complications and allowing surgeons to focus in correcting deformities.
+This computer-aided surgery has multiple advantages, such as improving accuracy, reducing complications, and allowing surgeons to focus on correcting deformities.

 In this approach a CT scan and an X-ray of the patient scheduled to undergo the surgery are first taken.
 These are then sent to the knee implant company abroad, which creates an artificial model of the bones from this data.
 Based on this data, cutting blocks are cut for the required bones to get the alignment right and these blocks are shipped in a sterile container.
 During the surgery, a single customized block is used to cut the patient’s bone which, otherwise entailed usage of 6 blocks to perform the same procedure.
 This surgery, which lasts for a short period, is less painful, enabling faster recovery.

 The joint replacement services at STAR Hospitals include: